MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 - two-letter acronyms and initialisms are named in upper case (for example, `BE` for "big-endian"),
 - all longer acronyms and initialisms are named in `CamelCase` (for example, `Qft` for "quantum Fourier transform")

-Thus, an operation that implements the QFT could either be called `QFT` as shorthand, or written out as `ApplyQft`.
+An operation that implements the QFT could either be called `QFT` as shorthand, or written out as `ApplyQft`.

 For commonly used operations and functions, you may want to provide a shorthand name as an _alias_ for a longer form: